linkml/schema-automator/docs/introduction.rst

 See :ref:`importers`

 * OWL (but this only works for schema-style OWL)
+* SHACL (in progress)
 * JSON-Schema
 * SQL DDL

-In future other frameworks will be supported
+In future other frameworks will be supported.

 Annotating schemas
 ------------------